bbauska/W3Cx-3of5/README.md

   <li>JavaScript Introduction</li>
 </ol>

-<p>This course is a natural follow up to the <a href="https://www.edx.org/course/css-basics" target="_blank">CSS Basics</a> and <a href="https://www.edx.org/course/html5-and-css-fundamentals" target="_blank">HTML5 & CSS Fundamentals</a> courses.</p>
+<p>This course is a natural follow up to the <a href="https://www.edx.org/course/css-basics" target="_blank" rel="noopener noreferrer">CSS Basics</a> and <a href="https://www.edx.org/course/html5-and-css-fundamentals" target="_blank" rel="noopener noreferrer">HTML5 & CSS Fundamentals</a> courses.</p>

 <p>As such, required prerequisites are:</p>
 <ul>
   <li>Be comfortable putting together an HTML document,</li>
   <li>Have minimal familiarity with CSS,</li>
   <li>Basic knowledge of JavaScript and DOM APis is sufficient, and this course will include a recap of basics.
-You are also more than welcome to follow the <a href="https://www.edx.org/course/javascript-introduction" target="_blank">JavaScript Introduction</a> course (introductory level).</li>
+You are also more than welcome to follow the <a href="https://www.edx.org/course/javascript-introduction" target="_blank" rel="noopener noreferrer">JavaScript Introduction</a> course (introductory level).</li>
 </ul>

 <h4>During this course, you will learn:</h4>